 7. Look At Me Now (Remix)

-The song is the remix of the original ‘Look At Me Now’ by Chris Brown featuring Busta Rhymes, Twista, Lil Wayne, and Mac Lethal.
+The song is a remix of the original ‘Look At Me Now’ by Chris Brown featuring Busta Rhymes, Twista, Lil Wayne, and Mac Lethal.

-Cris Brown’s original is also fact-paced, but the extreme chopperish content Twista brings out here is insane.
+Cris Brown’s original is also fast-paced, but the extreme chopperish content Twista brings out here is insane.

 6. New West

-NoClue is a West Coast Hip Hop Hip Hop artist.
-He has established himself in each of his songs as a multi-dimensional lyrist with sharp, upbeat energy.
+NoClue is a West Coast hip-hop artist.
+He has established himself in each of his songs as a multi-dimensional lyricist with sharp, upbeat energy.

 As an early musical influence, Brown counts rapper Tupac Shakur.
 He explains that “the world had no idea what kind of an effect his stage name was going to have.”